|Satan does not want you to read the following text and definitely doesn't want you to accept Jesus as your Lord and Savour.

 Many have wondered why God didn't just destroy Satan in the beginning when he rebelled against Him.
 God could see the final outcome of Satan's rebellion, but he didn't destroy Satan because God knew that the Angels didn't get it.

 They had never heard a lie before.
 Satan is called the father of lies because lying had never happened prior to Satan's' false accusations against God.
 If God would have destroyed Satan at the onset of Satan's' rebellion, the Angels would have believed that Satan may have been correct in his assessment of God's character.
 Fear would then be the governing reason for serving God rather than love.
 God doesn't want His Kingdom to be run on fear, He wants to be served through love.
 God allowed Satan to exhibit his true form of government and leadership to the whole universe, and as you can see, Satan's government is in full effect here on planet Earth.
-By observing Satan's' true character compared to God's character, the Angels in heaven were able to make a judicious assessment and see the full contrast between Satan's and God's true character.
+By observing Satan's' true character compared to God's character, the Angels in heaven were able to make a judicious assessment and see the full contrast between Satan's and God's real character.
 Satan's character , or government, is based on selfishness and self, while God's character, or government, is based on love and love for others.

 At the crucifixion of the Son of God, the Angels witnessed the cruelty and ugliness of Satan.
 When the Angels saw Christ's crucifixion, their minds were made up.
 At this point, Satan was cast out of Heaven and was bound to Earth with no access to Heaven anymore.
 Now that Satan is bound to this planet, all of the Heavenly creation can witness and watch Satan in action with his selfishness, deception and hatred in full bloom.
 Satan continues to be fully exposed for the liar, destroyer, and deceiver he truly is, by the witness of his destruction of God's creation here on planet Earth.
 God's true character is being vindicated and proven to be based on love because He sent His Son to save the world from the enslavement of sin and Satan's' rage.